ttoss/ttoss/challenge/ENGINEERING.md

 # ttoss Challenge - Engineering

-Given the description of [the project The Best YouTube Video of All Time](https://ttoss.dev/docs/challenge/the-project), the engineering challenge consists of building a web application from database architecture, API design, and front-end development and deployment.
+Given [the project The Best YouTube Video of All Time](https://ttoss.dev/docs/challenge/the-project), the engineering challenge consists of building a web application from database architecture, API design, front-end development and deployment.

 ## Requirements